n33kos/NEWT/src/README.md

 <a name="new_ArrayBuffer_new"></a>

 ### new ArrayBuffer(attributes, program, attribute)
-A class for creating a geometry buffer.
+A class for creating an array buffer.

 | Param | Type | Description |